PLANNINg

 How to get your first trips on your calendar.

-If you want to be really organized, get a wall calendar, preferably one with great outdoor photos, and a daily desktop flip calendar with important outdoor facts and photos, and a desktop planner as well as a small handheld planner to take with everywhere.
-Of course, you can double up by putting all of this in your online calendar of choice.
-How fun is it to get a reminder on Thursday for your trip to Joshua Tree on the weekend!
+If you want to be really organized, get a wall calendar, preferably one with great outdoor photos, and a daily desktop flip calendar ideally with important outdoor facts and photos to keep you inspired, and a desktop planner as well as a small handheld planner to take with everywhere.
+Of course, you can double up by putting all of this in your online calendar of choice-How fun is it to get a reminder on Thursday for your trip to Joshua Tree on the weekend!
+Honestly though, I am old school and love to flip through my pocket calendar with all the upcoming trips whenever I have am stuck waiting in line or on the subway.

-If you can, it might be nice to get some travel books such as 100 Hikes of a Lifetime by Kate Siber for inspiration.
-You can also pick a more focused informational book related to the area that you will be exploring such as Hiking in Northern California.
-I have compiled a number of book lists including Essential Inspirational Travel Books, Hiking Guides including regional ones, and Wilderness Safety Guides.
+If you can, pick up some travel books such as 100 Hikes of a Lifetime by Kate Siber for inspiration.
+If you buy it online, try out the independent bookstore Bookshop.org.
+If you are like me and you love bookstores, try Skylight Books in Los Feliz in LA.
+They have a great selection of books on hiking in California.
+You can also pick a more focused informational book related to the area that you will be exploring such as the Dog Friendly book Best Dog Hikes in Northern California, available at REI where they have a huge selection of hiking books.
+If you want more book tips, I have compiled a number of book lists including Essential Inspirational Travel Books, Hiking Guides, and Wilderness Safety Guides.
 You can find those HERE.
-It is also fun to listen to relevant podcasts.
+For more inspiration, it is also fun to listen to relevant podcasts.
+A list of really great podcasts with an outdoor focus is HERE.

 Outside Magazine has a great podcast channel with thrilling, well written stories from the outdoors.
 I highly recommend their magazine and their website for great information from the pros.
 It is important to learn how to stay safe as you venture outdoors.
 Frankly, reading about what can go wrong is sometimes the best way to insure that things go right.
 One example of this is an Outdoor Magazine article about Mt.
 Baldy.